In this post, I’m going to give you some summer hair care tips and tricks to maintain healthy hair in the summer months.

-That said, when you’re in a hurry or super busy or your hair just needs a little volume, dry shampoo can be super handy!
+That said, when you’re in a hurry or super busy, or your hair just needs a little volume, dry shampoo can be super handy!

 There are a ton of different types as well, so as always, try and find one that suits your hair type.
-The one above is perfect for summer as it texturizes and adds an amazing coconut scent to your hair.
+This one is perfect for summer as it texturizes and adds an amazing coconut scent to your hair.
 (See our list of the best dry shampoos for more recs.)

 #7: Your hairbrush really, REALLY makes a difference